FrancescaAnd/MammoCAD/README.md

 ### Running the Super Resolution GAN system
-- For creating high-resolution and low-resolution pairs and then split the dataset in *train, val* and *test* sets, run the following command
+- To create high-resolution and low-resolution pairs and then split the dataset in *train, val* and *test* sets, run the following command
  ```shell
     python main_esrgan.py --task split --data clahe
  ```